 But half the world has no way to connect.
-OneWeb is on a mission to create an affordable global gateway.
+OneWeb is on a mission to bridge the digital divide by 2027.

 Note From Our Chairman

 December 19 2016